Pathanapuram Assembly constituency

-Pathanapuram State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Mavelikara Lok Sabha constituency.
-As of the 2016 assembly elections, the current MLA is K. B. Ganesh Kumar of KC(B).
+Pathanapuram is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Mavelikara Lok Sabha constituency.
+As of the 2016 Assembly elections, the current MLA is K. B. Ganesh Kumar of KC(B).

-Local self governed segments
+Local self-governed segments

-Pathanapuram Niyamasabha constituency is composed of the following local self governed segments:
+Pathanapuram Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Pathanapuram Niyamasabha Constituency during the period of various assemblies:
+The following list contains names of all members of Kerala Legislative Assembly who have represented the constituency: